 Maintaining good relationships with our employees is crucial to our operations.
-As a result, any deterioration of the relationships with our employees, including as a result of the employee terminations and salary reductions that we implemented in the second quarter of 2020, could have a material adverse effect on our business, financial condition and results of operations.
-See "Business-Human capital resources."
+As a result, any deterioration of the relationships with our employees could have a material adverse effect on our business, financial condition and results of operations.
+See "Business- Employees."